 It’s one thing to disagree or debate.
 And it’s not polite or civilized to unfairly hurt, slander, or otherwise mistreat one’s fellow human being, especially your own fellow citizen or neighbor.
 Notwithstanding, it’s also not polite or civilized to make it next to impossible for a fellow human being, citizen or neighbor to disagree, or to have a debate, with you about something that is very, very, very important to someone.
 To simplistically & stupidly stigmatize, shout into silence, slur, or refuse to listen respectfully to, a person who is earnest or intelligent, when grappling with a subject that is divisive, is to be an immature jerk & childish dictator… period.
 This is what today’s identity politics & microaggressions, etc., have done to us.
 We’ve become little, selfish, stuck up prigs.

-When, in reality, we’re being bullies and make other people into our toadies.
+When, in reality, it’s being bullies and making other people into slavish toadies.